-In connection with the Annual Report of Unity Biotechnology, Inc. (the "Company") on Form 10-K for the year ending December 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Anirvan Ghosh, Chief Executive Officer of the Company, and Lynne Sullivan, Chief Financial Officer of the Company, do each hereby certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Unity Biotechnology, Inc. (the "Company") on Form 10-K for the year ending December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Anirvan Ghosh, Chief Executive Officer of the Company, and Lynne Sullivan, Chief Financial Officer of the Company, do each hereby certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report Company. fairly presents, in all material respe cts, the financial condition and result of operations of the

-By: /s/ Anirvan Ghosh
+Date: March 15, 2023 Ву: /s/ Anirvan Ghosh

 Anirvan Ghosh, Ph.D.

-Chief Executive Officer (Principal Executive Officer)
+Chief Executive Officer

+(Principal Executive Officer)

-By:
+Date: March 15, 2023 By: /s/ Lynne Sullivan

+Lynne Sullivan

-Lynne Sullivan Chief Financial Officer (Principal Financial and Accounting Officer)
+Chief Financial Officer

+(Principal Financial and Accounting Officer)